A Guide to Thinking Critically About History

 Ex.
 1: Someone once told me that he opposed wind power because birds sometimes get killed in the turbines.
 While we all love birds, and the problems they have in turbines might be one of many factors we think about when considering energy, it’s best to step back and look at our overall energy use.
 What are the overall percentages of production broken down by coal, oil, natural gas, nuclear, hydro, wind, solar, etc.?
 What are the cost/benefit analyses of each type of energy?
 How important is climate change, and how much will it cost?
 Can we do a better job of protecting birds as we build turbines?
 It might be best to consider all these things before deciding that you oppose all wind power because some birds get killed.
 The same goes with all the pros and cons of all types of energy, and with the pros and cons of any topic.

 Ex.
 2: After the atomic attacks on Japan in 1945, many military leaders in the U.S. voiced their disapproval of nuclear weapons.
 They may have been genuinely opposed, but it’s worth noting that most of those opposed came from branches of the armed forces that stood to lose funds relative to the Air Force as it branched out of the Army and formed its own wing that included nuclear weapons – that’s the context of the argument.
 Later, when the Army and Navy got funding for some of their own nuclear weapons, criticism died down quickly.
-Always be aware of the motivations and biases of various actors in the historical play.
+Always be aware of the motivations and biases of various actors in the historical play, but also understand that motivation alone doesn’t prove guilt.
+Cui bono (who profits? )is a worthwhile question, but it’s not enough.

 Ex.
 3: When you consider whether aliens from another planet invaded Los Angeles in February 1942, consider the context.
 Civilians and military on the West Coast were on edge in the months just after Pearl Harbor.
 The night before the alleged attack, Japanese subs fired on an oil rig just north of Los Angeles, near Santa Barbara.
 Might these factors have contributed to why the military would overreact to strange, unidentified objects in the sky?
 Weigh that versus the unlikelihood that beings from another planet would visit, coincidentally, right as that was happening.
 The same goes in general with the timing of the UFO phenomenon and the early Cold War.